Brown sugar

 Brown sugar is a sucrose sugar product with a distinctive brown color due to the presence of molasses.
-It is either an unrefined or partially refined soft sugar consisting of sugar crystals with some residual molasses content or produced by the addition of molasses to refined white sugar.
-Brown sugar is 98% carbohydrates as mainly sucrose, contains no micronutrients in significant amounts, and is not healthier than white sugar.
+It is either an unrefined or partially refined soft sugar consisting of sugar crystals with some residual molasses content, or produced by the addition of molasses to refined white sugar.
+Brown sugar is 98% carbohydrates (95% as sucrose), containing no dietary fiber or fat, and negligible protein and micronutrient content.

 Characteristics

 The Codex Alimentarius requires brown sugar to contain at least 88% sucrose plus invert sugar.
 Commercial brown sugar contains from 3.5% molasses (light brown sugar) to 6.5% molasses (dark brown sugar) based on its total volume.
 Based on total weight, regular commercial brown sugar contains up to 10% molasses.
 Brown sugars are graded numerically according to how dark they are, with higher numbers correlating with darker sugars.
 The most common gradings are 6, 8, 10 and 13.
 The product is naturally moist from the hygroscopic nature of the molasses and is often labeled "soft."
 The product may undergo processing to make it flow better for industrial handling.

 Particle size is variable but generally smaller than that of granulated white sugar.
 Products for industrial use (e.g., the industrial production of cakes) may be based on caster sugar, which has crystals of approximately 0.35 mm.